-Bytes Meaning

-1-2 Type of gene ric search.
-An ASCIL character [·] pair is in this field: 1 4 T J PC OF SCIN ne searen.
-TH TROUT character pair is in unio nora.

-- $=\sqcup$ search for key values equal to argument1 - $< \sqcup$ search for key values less than argument1 - <= search for key values less than or equal to argument1 - $> \sqcup$ search for key values greater than argument1 - >= search for key values greater than or equal to argument1 - [] search for key values greater than or equal to argument1 AND less than or equal to argument2 - @c wildcard search.
+Bytes Meaning 1-2 Type of generic search.
+An ASCII character pair is in this field: = search for key values equal to argument1 < search for key values less than argument1 <= search for key values less than or equal to argument1 search for key values greater than argument1 >= search for key values greater than or equal to argument1 [] search for key values greater than or equal to argument1 AND less than or equal to argument2

+@ C wildcard search.
 Scan argument for the first wildcard character.
-(Call that character position n, 1-based).
-Search for keys that match first n-1 characters of argument.
+(Call that character position n , 1-based).
+Search for keys that match first $n-1$ characters of argument.
 If c is non-blank and non-null, then it is the wildcard character that will be used.
 Some examples are: @ and @@.
 If c is a blank or null, then the current default wildcard (stored in the root file) is used.
-The wildcard character is changeable via the DBUTIL SET command or DBCONTROL mode 15.

-- PK Partial Key search.
+The wildcard character is changeable via the DBUTIL SET command or DBCONTROL mode 15. РК Partial Key search.
 Search for key values that match n characters in argument1 (n is length of argument1 provided in bytes 5-6).
 Argument1 need not contain a wildcard.
 If it does within the n characters, it will be included in the search.
-For example, if argument1 is ABC@, bytes 5-6 have 4 for length, and the wildcard for the database is @, DBFIND will return records containing ABC@ as the first four characters in the key value. - 3-4 version number.
-It must be numeric zero, or an error will be returned. - 5-6 The size (in bytes) of argument1 (not including these two bytes) for search types $< \sqcup, <=, = \sqcup, >=, > \sqcup, @c, PK.$ - 7-8 The size (in bytes) of argument2 (not including these two bytes) for the between search type []. - 9...
-Argument1.
-The n bytes of argument data (for example, for an X10 field, n = 9+n-1 10).

-9+n...
-Argument2.
-For search-type [] only.
-The m bytes of the second argument's data 9+n+m-1 (for example, for an X10 field, m = 10, n must match m).
-Must be numeric zero for other search types, or an error is returned.
+For example, if argument1 is ABC@, bytes 5-6 have 4 for length, and the wildcard for the database is @, DBFIND will return records containing ABC@ as the first four characters in the key value.
+3-4 version number.
+It must be numeric zero, or an error will be returned.
+5-6 The size (in bytes) of argument1 (not including these two bytes) for search types < , <=, = , >=, > , $@C$, PK.
+7-8 The size (in bytes) of argument2 (not including these two bytes) for the between search type [].
+9 9+n-1 Argument1.
+The n bytes of argument data (for example, for an X10 field, $n = 10$). data (for examp by search-type [] only.
+The m bytes of the second argument's ole, for an X10 field, $m = 10$, n must match m).
+Must be or other search types, or an error is returned.

-If a wildcard character is present in the argument(s), the wildcard will be considered as part of the value for these B-tree search types: $=\sqcup, <\sqcup, <=, >\sqcup, >=, []$, and PK on ASCII types.
+If a wildcard character is present in the argument(s), the wildcard will be considered as part of the value for these B-tree search types: = , < , <=, > , >=, [], and PK on ASCII types.